punmechanic/homelab/README.md

 - Copy the Registration Token and add it to `secrets/gitea/ci_runner_token.txt`.
 - Open `gitea.yaml`, and increment the number on `gitea_password.v1`.
 - Redeploy the stack: `docker stack up --compose-file gitea.yaml gitea`

+#### Pushing and pulling

+This Gitea instance is not currently configured to use SSH passthrough, so you can only push or pull using HTTPS.

+You should configure your git locally to store credentials safely so you don't have to repeatedly enter your username and password:

+    git config --global credential.helper \
+        /usr/share/doc/git/contrib/credential/libsecret/git-credential-libsecret

+You may need to install libsecret for this.
+Git 2.34.1 comes with the source code for it but it must be compiled first:

+    cd /usr/share/doc/git/contrib/credential/libsecret
+    sudo make